 This is a default result of capitalism because government produces nothing; it only takes from those who produce.
 When the right of each individual to own the fruits of their labor is prevalent, government’s power is limited.
 Therefore, its ability to initiate force against the individual is severely limited.

 The connection between the state and aggression

-Any other economic system, no matter its name: communism, fascism, socialism, or anarchy, is a departure from the principle that an individual has the right to the property he or she has earned.
-The more a society devalues the individual and his or her right private property, the more that society condones the initiation of force and the more aggression permeates the society.
+Any other economic system, no matter its name: communism, fascism, or socialism et. al., is a departure from the principle that an individual has the right to the property he or she has earned.
+The more a society devalues the individual and his or her right to private property, the more that society condones the initiation of force and the more aggression permeates the society.

 These are of course the extreme examples, but there are many more.
 The United States, the most capitalist country in history with unparalleled military strength, has never tried to conquer the entire world.
-Yet as the United States moved from its capitalist values to collectivist values, its acts of aggression increased in almost perfect proportion.
+Yet as the United States moved from its capitalist value system to a collectivist ideology, its acts of aggression increased in almost perfect proportion.

 Prior to World War I, the U.S. was, for the most part, governed as the Founders envisioned with freedom and equality under the law for all individuals.
 The U.S. was mostly capitalist.
 When the First World War broke out, the U.S. remained disengaged until it was absolutely necessary.
-World War II, the U.S. did not get involved until an attack on our military, making non-engagement an impossibility.
+In World War II, the U.S. did not get involved until Japan attacked our military, making non-engagement an impossibility.